• Skip to main content

 Mechanism

 While the original caliber was a simple three-hander with a usual “small date” calendar display, AL-760 features an additional module that does the job of a flyback (aka “split-seconds”) chronograph.
-Too, developed and built in-house, the add-on module not only adds the chronograph (and telemeter) functionality but also replaces the original calendar wheel for a circular indicator that better blends into the timekeeper’s layout perfectly matching the only 30-minute chronograph counter at 3 hours and a small seconds display at 9 o’clock.
+Too, developed and built in-house, the add-on module not only adds the chronograph (and telemeter) functionality but also replaces the original calendar wheel with a circular indicator that better blends into the timekeeper’s layout perfectly matching the only 30-minute chronograph counter at 3 hours and a small seconds display at 9 o’clock.

-Although I am usually quite cautious when it comes to, first, in-house mechanisms made by relatively small brands and, second, mechanisms that are made using add-on modules, I must note that the base movement has a good reputation of a reliable and efficient engine and I don’t think that Alpina would risk their reputation by introducing a still crude chronograph module.
+Although I am usually quite cautious when it comes to, first, in-house mechanisms made by relatively small brands and, second, mechanisms that are made using add-on modules, I must note that the base movement has a good reputation as a reliable and efficient engine and I don’t think that Alpina would risk their reputation by introducing a still crude chronograph module.
 However, keep in mind that if you happen to live in a third-world country, fixing a minor problem may require an amount of time (and money) that you would have considered absolutely outrageous if it was a standard ETA mechanism.

 The movement is, by the way, pleasant to look at.
 Although I don’t approve of their extensive use of circular graining, the Geneva stripes on rhodium-plated and beveled bridges, as well as the same pattern on a black PVD oscillating weight of an unusually complex shape make a good impression.
 So does a set of polished and blued screws that holds the whole setup together, as well as the way the balance wheel is presented in all of its rugged glory.